Cheerfultrout/slide-android/README.md

 known issues:
 -On-screen keyboard is sending only '/' when keys are pressed (multiple for multi-char inputs) -> also applies to copy/paste operations
+-when connected over USB, device name displays simply as "local host" since the 7.0+ crash fix -desktop client won't launch if adb.exe is already running.
+This is a good thing, except that on closing, adb.exe stays running in the background (when it probably should be closed on exit) -apparently the app is no longer indexable by google search or something? (doesn't matter to me)

 NB:
+-While I've done a decent amount of java coding, this is the first Android app I've really worked on, so progress may be slow
--I don't have access to an SPen, and I'm unlikely to gain access, so I won't be updating anything SPen-related beyond refactoring/cleanup
---> a reported issue was SPen input not working on certain devices - I won't be fixing that -Emulated devices cannot be used for any in-depth debugging, because (as far as I know) there isn't a way to actually connect to the desktop client from an emulated device. (oh well)
+-I don't have access to an SPen, and I'm unlikely to gain access, so I probably won't be updating anything SPen-related beyond refactoring/cleanup --> a reported issue was SPen input not working on certain devices - I won't be fixing that -Emulated devices cannot be used for any in-depth debugging, because (as far as I know) there isn't a way to actually connect to the desktop client from an emulated device. (oh well)